-MWCT employs a total of 13 staff in the health program including the only doctor within 280,000 acres.
+MWCT has trained 100+ community health workers in the health program including the only doctor within 285,000 acres.

-The health program includes 1 doctor and 1 clinical officer, 1 laboratory technician who can perform important diagnostic tests, 1 public health officer to inspect and promote environmental health, 3 nurse aids, 3 cleaners, and 3 security guards.
+The health program includes 1 doctor and 2 clinical officer, 1 laboratory technician who can perform important diagnostic tests, 1 nurse, 1 community health worker, 5 cleaners and 4 security guards.

 EQUIPMENT & FACILITIES

 Kuku Group Ranch boasts 5 operational health facilities – one health center constructed and equipped by MWCT with a modern laboratory for enhanced disease diagnosis and treatment.
 Four dispensary facilities are also heavily supported by MWCT, including the provision of eco-friendly and sustainable solar power and lighting, rainwater harvesting equipment, and furniture.

 Construction by MWCT of a borehole with a pump and tank system at Iltilal Health center has greatly improved sanitation at the facility.

 MWCT has equipped the health facilities with a Coulter counter (for complete blood counts), a Biochemistry analyzer (for liver & kidney function tests), a Microscope (for blood slide, urine & stool analysis tests and tuberculosis), and a Fridge for perishable medications and immunizations.